-The debate on whether to use -or not- SEO stop words seems never to end.
+The debate on whether to use -or not- SEO stop words (Google stop words) seems never to end.

 Some people claim that they may hurt your SEO strategy, while others say they are unavoidable.

 Let’s get started!

 Google stop words, also called SEO stop words, are those words which tend to be partially or entirely ignored by search engines.
-Some examples are: the, an, a, of, or, many, etc. (Full list at the end of the post)
+Some examples are: the, an, a, of, or, many, etc. (Tip: full list at the end of the post!)